The commercial organization and operation of holidays and visits to places of interest.

 The International Ecotourism Society (TIES) defines ecotourism as "responsible travel to natural areas that conserves the environment, sustains the well-being of the local people and involves interpretation and education."
 As a direct result of millennials and Gen Z becoming more and more conscious about environmental issues, green travel and ecotourism have been gaining importance.
 If these two generations are your target audience, like they should be, consider to market them by emphasizing the importance of these concepts when traveling.

 If you’d like to continue to keep up with the top trends in the tourism industry, Kimola can help you.
-“Trends” feature of our Consumer Research Platform allows you to see what is trending for your target audience.
+“Trends” feature of our Social Research Platform allows you to see what is trending for your target audience.